How Much Dressing for Salad Per Person? (Depending on the Type)

 The dressing is an inevitable part of a salad.
 A salad without dressing or sauce would taste either bland or expressively salty or sour.
 Salad dressings do not only give salads extra flavor, but they also balance out the flavors originally contained, so how much salad dressing do you need?

-The short answer would be it depends on your taste, but you won’t always be eating salad by yourself.
+The short answer is that it depends on your taste, but you won’t always be eating salad by yourself.
 So, there must be some standard rule of thumb, and yes, there is.
-If the salad is your main dish, you must use 3 tbsp dressing per person, and if the salad is a side dish, then 2 tbsp dressing per person.
+If the salad is your main dish, you must use 3 tbsp dressing per person, and if it is a side dish, then 2 tbsp dressing per person.

-However, keep in mind that these dressing quantities are recommended for undressed salads, i.e., salads that don’t contain croutons, cheese, sour cream, crème fraiche, or any other additional ingredient that would further enrich their flavor.
-If you serve salads such as Caesar Salad, Tuna Salad, or goat cheese salad or alike, you might want to use lesser amounts of dressing because the salad will taste richer as it is.
+However, remember that these dressing quantities are recommended for undressed salads, i.e., salads that don’t contain croutons, cheese, sour cream, crème fraiche, or any other additional ingredient that would further enrich their flavor.
+If you serve salads such as Caesar Salad, Tuna Salad, goat cheese salad, or similar, you might want to use lesser amounts of dressing because the salad will taste richer as it is.

 There are three main types of salad dressings: vinaigrette, creamy dressings, and cooked dressings.